 Cold calling is hard.
 The truth is, sales representatives that make cold calls are interrupting their prospects, and their calls are not immediately welcome.
 We make a lot of cold calls here, and we’ve been through just about every scenario.
-We’ve taken a deep look at our data from over 100,000 calls and identified common objections as well as general best practices that all successful cold calls have in common.
+We’ve taken a deep look at our data from over 100,000 calls and identified common objections as well as general cold call best practices that all successful calls have in common.

 You’re a sales rep - your prospect knows why you’re calling.
 You have such a short window to keep them from hanging up the phone, so no time to beat around the bush with awkward small talk.
 Jump straight into the value proposition and become relevant to your prospect as quickly as possible.
 You have time for details later.
 Now’s when you need to get them hooked!

 Once your warm attitude gets you through the first few seconds of the call, you should focus on establishing relevance.
 Prospects at this stage are wondering “so what?” and you want them to think “me too!”
 Spend this time explaining why you have specifically called the prospect and what you are offering that will genuinely help him/her.
 This is a great opportunity to share success stories from other customers in the industry who have been able to solve similar pain points to those of your prospect.

 Certainty sells.
 If you are attempting to convince a decision-maker to take you seriously and listen to you, you should practice the following four principles before and during the call.

 If you do not believe your solution is a good fit for the prospect, don’t call.
 If you genuinely don’t believe in what you’re selling, you should change your job to selling something you do believe in.